Problematic Behavior Or Activity

 Since 2009, the City of Portland has seen a significant rise in crime and calls for service.
-Uniform Crime Report Part I crimes rose 8.8 percent from 2009 to 2013.
-During this period, the Portland Police Bureau (PPB) experienced a 7.7 percent increase in dispatched calls for service, amounting to nearly 15,000 additional calls per year as compared to 2009.
+Uniform Crime Report Part I crimes rose 8.8% from 2009 to 2013 and calls for service increased 7.7%.
 This increase in crime and calls for service come at a time of diminishing police resources.
-From 2009 to 2013, the number of uniformed PPB patrol officers declined by 5.9 percent.
+From 2009 to 2013, the number of uniformed PPB patrol officers declined by 5.9 %.

 These contrasting trends—a higher number of service calls being managed with fewer and fewer resources—necessitates that the PPB explore alternative strategies for allocating patrol resources to the areas of greatest need.
 One approach that has proved successful in other cities involves the use of GIS mapping and advanced data analysis to identify crime “hot spots.”
-Crime is never randomly distributed within a city; instead, there are small geographic areas (such as blocks, streets, intersections, corners, and buildings) where offending and calls for service are well above average—and other areas that rarely if ever experience major crimes like assault, robbery, or burglary.
-In Portland, for example, the PPB found 157 locations, amounting to 1.1 percent of the city’s geography, that accounted for 19 percent of the calls for service and 18 percent of reported crimes.
-Research conducted in other cities finds that many of these hot spots remain “hot” year after year.
+In Portland, the PPB found 157 locations, or 1.1 %, of the city’s geography, that accounted for 19 percent of the calls for service and 18 percent of reported crimes.

 Although the PPB has never promoted an official stop-and-frisk policy, there has been consistent community concern over the issue of racial profiling.
 A survey of Portland residents conducted in 2013 found that 40.8 percent of respondents disagreed with the following statement: “The police in Portland do not use race or ethnicity when deciding whether to stop someone.”
 Higher rates of disagreement on this item (that is, greater distrust in police) were found in neighborhoods with higher levels of crime.
 Likewise, residents from racial and ethnic minority groups were significantly more likely to believe that local police were using race and/or ethnicity in deciding traffic and pedestrian stops.

-A novel intervention called Neighborhood Involvement Locations combines the directed-patrol technique of hot-spot policing with tactical approaches from community policing.
-The chief’s mandate for the current project was to “carve out dedicated time for officers to engage with community members in areas that are experiencing high volumes of crime and/or livability concerns.”
+Neighborhood Involvement Locations combines the directed-patrol technique of hot-spot policing with tactical approaches from community policing.
 Rather than “stop and frisk” or investigative actions, the chief asked that patrol officers prioritize non-investigative contacts in the city’s high-crime areas.
 The goal was to increase contacts between residents of Portland and the members of the PPB, especially in areas with high levels of crime and disorder or areas where the public had high levels of distrust in the police.
 Ideally, increased foot patrols and time spent on non-investigative types of interactions (walk and talks, social contacts, and other casual contacts) would both deter crime and improve the relationship between police and the public.

-More specifically, the chief’s primary goal was to increase non-investigative interactions between citizens and street officers in high-crime areas using preprogrammed computer-aided dispatch (CAD) calls.
-Officers were dispatched to select locations throughout the day and instructed to spend 15 minutes there, ideally engaging with residents and businesses in positive interactions (such as meet and greets, business checks, problem solving, and increased social interaction).
-The current emphasis is on using foot patrols to engage with the public and having high visibility to deter crime.
-Depending on the nature of the issues in the area, the patrols are tailored with instructions provided in the radio call an officer receives when dispatched on a Neighborhood Involvement Location (NILoc) call.
+More specifically, the chief’s primary goal was to increase non-investigative interactions between citizens and street officers in high-crime areas using pre-programmed computer-aided dispatch (CAD) calls.
+Officers were dispatched to select locations throughout the day and instructed to spend 15 minutes there, ideally engaging with residents and businesses in positive interactions.

 The defining features of this program are the use of preprogrammed CAD calls and emphasizing foot patrol and community engagement.
 By utilizing these calls, the PPB demonstrates that community engagement is as central to its policing philosophy as its response to calls for service is.